JamesSullivan1/JamesSullivan1.github.io/_posts/2014-12-07-elf-surgery-pt-1-ELF-primer.md

 ---
 {% include JB/setup %}

-To many, executable formats (such as ELF or PE) are opaque.
-Executable files are seen as unintelligible sequence of bytes which can be understood only by complicated linking and loading software.
-The reality is that the ELF format is a beautiful and well-defined structure, and its rich structure is far from undecipherable.
+Executable file formats (such as ELF or PE) can seem dauntingly opaque at a first glance.
+It's easy to assume that these files are an unintelligible sequence of bytes which can be understood only by complicated linking and loading software.
+The reality is that the ELF format is a well-designed and well-defined structure, and its rich structure is far from undecipherable.

 <!--break-->

-Earlier this year, I had a firm belief that executable formats were impossible to analyze, and that modifying them while keeping their format as valid was a pipe dream.
-To prove myself wrong, I created a program that did exactly this.
+Earlier this year, I had led myself to believe that executable formats were undecipherable black boxes of machine code.
+The thought of modifying them while keeping their format as valid was a pipe dream.
+Of course, this is far from the truth- and so to prove myself wrong, I created a program that did exactly this.
-[inject](https://github.com/JamesSullivan1/inject) is a program that will (mostly) reliably insert into an ELF a new section, lovingly called ".evil", and redirect control to this new section's payload.
+[inject](https://github.com/JamesSullivan1/inject) is a program that will (mostly) reliably inject a new section into an ELF and redirect control to this new section's payload.
+This careful modification leaves the ELF in an otherwise pristine state, and can transfer control back to the original entry point of the ELF for covert operation.
 In this post I outline how this was accomplished, and some of the inherent challenges with modifying a complex binary artifact.

 ### A quick primer on ELF

 Before we start, it's useful to have a reference for the ELF format.
-ELF stands for Executable, Linkable Format, and is the lingua franca of UNIX executables.
-The format is, in my opinion, quite beautiful, and is for the most part well documented.
+ELF stands for Executable and Linkable Format, and is the lingua franca of UNIX executables.
+A number of other executable formats exist and are supported by UNIX-like systems, but for the most part, all programs are ELFs.
+The format is quite beautiful, and for the most part well documented.
+The ELF is also unique in its flexibility- there are many ways to put together an ELF.
+This diversity, in fact, is a challenge to overcome for a task such as this.

 The ELF consists of a number of headers, which records the metadata of the file.
-The ELF Header describe the file itself, and is always the first thing in an ELF File.
-The Program Header Table usually follows immediately after this, and documents the way in which the ELF should be loaded into memory.
-The actual bytes of the ELF follow this table, and at the end (or close to it), is the Section header, which describes the familiar sections of the ELF's data such as `.data` and `.text`.
+The ELF Header describe the file itself, and is always the first set of bytes in an ELF.
+The Program Header Table usually follows closely after this, and documents the way in which the ELF should be loaded into memory.
+The actual bytes of the ELF follow this table, and at the end (or close to it), is the Section header, which describes the familiar sections of the ELF such as `.data` and `.text`.

 #### The ELF header

-Without further ado, here is the ELF header itself.

     #define EI_NIDENT 16